uyennguyen30696/hw2-responsive-porfolio/README.md

 # 02 CSS and Bootstrap Homework: Responsive Portfolio

-The purpose of this homework is to create a responsive porfolio with HTML, CSS, Bootstrap, and Javascript.
+This responsive porfolio is created with HTML, CSS, and Bootstrap.
 The items developed are:
 <ul>
-    <li>A navbar</li>
+    <li>A navbar with my resume attached</li>
     <li>A responsive layout</li>
     <li>Responsive images</li>
 </ul>